This post was last updated on August 6th, 2018

 Reality check: we human beings are just wired not to welcome the sound of a buzzing alarm clock.
-However, your boss glaring at you as you fumble through the door past 9 as a result of oversleeping is something you can certainly all do without.
+However, your boss glaring at you as you fumble through the door past nine as a result of oversleeping is something you can certainly all do without.
 But how to ensure that you wake up in the morning?
 What steps do you need to undertake to finally figure out how to choose an alarm clock that fits your lifestyle and sleep habits?

 Ditch that Smartphone Alarm First

 So why even bother getting an alarm clock for heavy sleepers if there’s already one in your smartphone?
 Here’s the problem: you need to put some space between your sleep and technology, two areas of life that truly deserve to be kept separate.